microchip-pic-avr-solutions/pic-iot-aws-sensor-node/README.md

 The PIC-IoT development board can be accessed through a Wi-Fi access point enabled by the Software-Enabled Access mode of the WINC1510.
 This can be another way to connect the board to a Wi-Fi network.
 To enter Soft AP mode, press and hold the SW0 push button before plugging in the board.
 When connecting to the module hosted access point, the user will need to enter the desired SSID and password credentials for the network.
 After the user enters the details, pressing the Connect button will reconfigure network credentials for the device.

 ![Soft AP Credentials](images/softApCredentials.png)

+### AWS Multi Account Registration
+This [feature](https://pages.awscloud.com/iot-core-early-registration.html) is in Beta phase.
+The user can leverage upon the [provisioning tool](http://ww1.microchip.com/downloads/en/DeviceDoc/iotprovision-bin-1.1.11.4.zip) to register existing PIC-IoT board in a personal account.
+More information on using the provisioning tool can be found in README.txt and iotprovsion.md which are part of the tool.

+By default the AWS endpoint URL is read from WINC's memory.
+Upon using the provisioning tool the Microchip sandbox AWS endpoint URL present in WINC will be replaced by the personal account AWS endpoint URL.
+In those boards which do not carry the AWS endpoint URL in WINC's memory the Microchip Sandbox AWS endpoint URL provided in the macro ``AWS_MCHP_SANDBOX_URL`` will be used.

+The firmware supports the use of custom AWS endpoint URL.
+This feature can be enabled/disabled through the macro ``USE_CUSTOM_ENDPOINT_URL`` in "cloud_config.h".
+Enabling this feature will ensure the AWS endpoint defined by the macro ``CFG_MQTT_HOSTURL`` in "mqtt_config.h" is used instead of the one present in WINC's memory for establishing the connection with the cloud.
+To switch to the usage of default AWS endpoint present in WINC's memory, disable this custom AWS endpoint URL by setting the macro ``USE_CUSTOM_ENDPOINT_URL`` to '0'.

+In either case of using the default or custom option,the AWS endpoint URL being used can be observed on the serial terminal right before the board's start up LED cycle.
+Make sure to have the ``ENABLE_DEBUG_IOT_APP_MSGS`` enabled to get the IoT application layer specific logs printed out on the terminal,

 ---